PedroRavaglia/3D-Reaction-Diffusion/README.md

 # 3D-Reaction-Diffusion

-3D reaction diffusion project using WebGL 2.0 and ray casting to visualize the volume data.
+3D reaction diffusion project using WebGL 2.0 and ray casting to visualize volume data.

 ## Interactions